What matters most: impacted fetal head at caesarean birth

 For questions about this research: help@thiscovery.org.

-What is the aim of this project?
+What is the purpose of the project?

 Do I have to take part?